Scarlett O'Hara: Common character analysis

 Scarlett's character, portrayed in both the novel and the 1939 film, is, at face value, unscrupulous and selfish, but her character development ultimately portrays multiple stigmas throughout that support Mitchell's theme.
-In a rare interview, Mitchell admitted the theme of the novel was “survival,” specifically shown is exploring human behavior in the face of the catastrophe of the Civil War.
+In a rare interview, Mitchell admitted the theme of the novel was “survival,” specifically shown through exploring human behavior in the face of the catastrophe of the Civil War.
 Decades later, literary critics and authors agree that Scarlett's revolution from a spoiled, wealthy girl—typical of her socioeconomic status—to becoming an independent woman in an unforgiving society and unstable economy is a testament to the development of Mitchell's character.

-Lisa Bertagnoli, author of Scarlett Rules, compared Scarlett to a chameleon by morphing herself from a pampered girl to a "no-nonsense businesswoman responsible for feeding not only herself, but her extended family as well.".
+Lisa Bertagnoli, author of Scarlett Rules, compared Scarlett to a chameleon by morphing herself from a pampered girl to a "no-nonsense businesswoman responsible for feeding not only herself, but her extended family as well."
 Scarlett stands out in the novel because she alone, among her female peers, is the only one who survives and thrives despite Sherman's March through Atlanta, despite being widowed twice, despite being a woman in a patriarchal society.
 She was told "no" to almost every action she did to survive, by both societal standards and her female and male peers around her, such as marrying Frank Kennedy for money or even running a successful business, and in return, she told them "watch me" in the process.

 Scarlett struggled with her status as a woman because of the standards of the "Southern Lady" invoked and shown at the beginning of the novel, and displayed throughout Scarlett's peers, embodied in Melanie Wilkes.
 However, this is clearly challenged by Scarlett because of the dire conditions she is meant to face and endure.
 Therefore, those standards of the "Southern Lady" are discarded because the standards do not meet her physical needs, nor are they useful to her physical survival.
 The essence of the public responsibility of being a "lady" is flagrantly disregarded because of her commitment to survival (Fox-Genovese, p.
 400).
 Thus, she is ostracized from her peers.
 Scarlett does not uphold the same code of standards as she did in the beginning of the novel because her motivations changed from societal and class standings to economic status and physical survival.